 • Quanta Services Fellowships: Supported by a generous donation from the company.

-• Honors College: Funding available to support Honors Thesis research.
+• Honors College: Funding available to support Honors Capstone research.

 • Office of the Provost: Funding available to support research in any field.